How to Receive a Letter from Santa

 - When responding as Santa, make the response as personal as possible by highlighting your child’s accomplishments over the past year.
 For example, helping around the house, receiving good grades in a particular subject at school or participating in community service activities.

-- This is a great activity for Thanksgiving that the whole family can enjoy, including parents, grandparents, aunts, uncles and other caregivers.
+- This is a great activity the whole family can enjoy, including parents, grandparents, aunts, uncles and other caregivers.